Jeante-norg/follow-along-project1/readme.md

          2. useEffect() is used to load the products.
          3. Used the card component to display the product with its details.

+## Milestone 13

+         1. Backend (PUT Route)
+         Purpose: Handle the update request for the data.
+         Functionality:
+         A PUT route is created to allow updates to data in the backend.
+         The route expects the updated data in the request body, except for images.
+         Upon a successful update, the backend returns a confirmation or the updated data.

+         2. Frontend (Page for Auto Filling)
+         Purpose: Automatically populate the data for the user to edit.
+         Functionality:
+         Fetch data from the backend using a GET request using the item's unique ID.
+         Populate the input fields with the fetched data, excluding image fields.
+         Allow the user to update values in the form and submit the changes.
+         Upon form submission, the updated data is sent to the backend using the PUT request.

+##Milestone 14

+         1. delete Route: in BackEnd :
+         A delete route was created in the backend to handle the deletion of products from the database.
+         The route accepts the product ID as a parameter and deletes the corresponding product.
+         Proper error handling was implemented to ensure the product is deleted successfully or an appropriate error message is returned if the product is not found.

+         2. delete Button: in FrontEnd :
+         A "Delete" button was added on the product detail or list page to trigger the deletion process.
+         The button is associated with a click event handler that sends a request to the backend DELETE route using the product's ID.

+         3. UI Update After Deletion:
+         After a successful deletion, the UI is updated to reflect the changes, such as removing the product from the displayed list.